Chart Color Schemes

 Household Composition

-Greenvale - Bulla features high concentrations of family households, with a fairly typical median household size
+Greenvale - Bulla features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 89.5% of all households, including 54.5% couples with children, 23.4% couples without children, and 10.8% single parent families.
-Non-family households constitute 10.5%, with lone person households at 9.6% and group households at 0.8%.
-The median household size is 3.2 people, which aligns with the Greater Melbourne average.
+Family households constitute 89.5% of all households, including 54.5% couples with children, 23.4% couples without children, and 10.8% single parent families.
+Non-family households comprise the remaining 10.5%, with lone person households at 9.6% and group households at 0.8%.
+The median household size is 3.2 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households